Tokens

 Here is how the JWTManager maintains the list of user Ids whose JWTs should be revoked.
 Our implementation also starts a thread to clean up after itself so we don’t run out of memory.

-const JWTManager = {
+export class JWTManager {

 /**